zarans1906-hue/Invoice-Auto/README.md

 ```

 The bot will automatically:
-- detect item name
+- Detect item name, quantity, and price
-- calculate quantity
-- summarize totals
+- Calculate totals
-- generate clean transaction table
+- Generate a clean transaction table
-- provide downloadable PDF receipt
+- Provide a downloadable PDF receipt

 ---

-# 📌 Notes
+## 📌 Notes

-- Invalid lines are automatically ignored
+- Invalid or unrecognized lines are automatically skipped
-- Tokens and configuration are loaded securely using `.env`
+- Credentials are loaded securely via `.env` — never hardcoded
-- Additional configurations can be adjusted directly in the source code
+- Additional configurations can be adjusted in the source code

 ---

-# 🎯 Purpose

-This project was created to automate receipt formatting and transaction summarization workflows using Telegram as a simple and accessible interface.

----

-# 🚀 Benefits

-- Faster receipt processing
-- Cleaner transaction documentation
-- Reduces manual formatting
-- Easy to use from mobile devices
-- Suitable for operational and daily transaction workflows

----

-# 👨‍💻 Author
+## 👨‍💻 Author

-Made with passion by JEK
+Made with passion by **JEK** — [github.com/JEK642](https://github.com/JEK642)